SurfaceThis is a featured page

-In science, a surface is an approximately-shaped two-dimensional region upon which an interaction or process may take place.
+In science, surface is an approximately-shaped two-dimensional region upon which an interaction or process may take place.
 The majority of the most complex and important earth-bound chemical processes and reactions, such as ocean floor activity, the Haber process, drug-receptor interactions, human chemical reactions (human existence), etc., take place on or near a surface.
 Shown below are few common examples:

 Walking molecule